vitiral/simple-quality/starting-project.md

 > emphasizes breaking your code on purpose, and in the process teaches a
 > plethora of important topics.

-There are two important aspects to the "Learn The Hard Way" method that this tutorial will use:
+There are four important aspects to the "Learn The Hard Way" method that this tutorial will use:
 1. It is designed for absolute beginners: you should know the basics of a programming language and revision control, and that's all you need.